Online Master’s Degrees in School Counseling

 Capella University

-Capella’s online master of science in school counseling follows the traditional GuidedPath course of study, meaning the coursework is based on the quarter system of one to three courses per ten-week quarter.
+Capella’s online master of science in school counseling follows the traditional GuidedPath course of study, meaning the coursework is based on the quarter system of one to three courses per ten-week quarter (one semester-credit = 1.5 quarter-credits).

 Courses are online, with two in-person residencies required.
 Each residency is embedded within a six-week online course.
 The course opens approximately three weeks before the five-day in-person residency, with two days allotted for travel.
 All of Capella’s core faculty hold doctorates.